ppy/osu-wiki/wiki/Tournaments/o!RT/2021/en.md

 ![](img/badge.png "o!RST 2021 winner badge")

-**Note**: As the winner of the tournament waived his Lotus Keypad prize, the keypad was awarded to the 3rd place winner instead.
+**Note**: As the winner of the tournament waived his Lotus Keypad prize, the keypad was awarded to the player who finished 3rd instead.

 ## Organisation